Architectural Technology and Construction Management is a 3½-year Bachelor's Programme.

-As a UCL University College student, it is possible to create an international profile during your studies.
+As a student at UCL University College, it is also possible to create an international profile during your studies.
 Depending on your chosen program, you can go on short international modules, study a semester, do your internship abroad, and participate in international projects.